 Ally was enjoying a successful career as a firefighter in Scotland when he was diagnosed with a form of blood cancer (myelodysplasia) in 2008.

 In 2009, he established a partnership with the blood cancer charity Anthony Nolan and the Fire and Rescue service (FRS), which has helped recruit over 15,000 people onto the stem cell register.
-He shares his reflections on being part of CRUK’s Cancer Insights Panel, a few months into the role.
+He shares his reflections on being part of CRUK’s Cancer Insights Panel.

 Why did you want to get involved with Cancer Research UK and on the Research & Strategy Cancer Insights Panel?

 I was really lucky to spend my working life helping others and when cancer took that from me, I began looking for other ways to be able to do this.
 Initially this involved the Anthony Nolan and FRS partnership and supporting MDS UK (a support group for patients with myelodysplastic syndromes).
 More recently, I discovered Patient and Public Involvement.
 The more I read, the more that I felt I could add value like this while learning from and working with other like-minded people.
 The work of Cancer Research UK is hugely important for the future of all cancer patients, so to be able to support the charity in some way feels like giving something back to those that work so hard to reduce and eradicate cancer.

 What’s being involved been like for you?